 The Mobility Fund (II) addresses broadband over cell phones.
 For the purposes of this project, “broadband” is defined as 5Mb data download 1Mb upload.

+I’m interested in making tests for my own purposes.
 Can I use my own cell phone?

 Where does the $4.5 billion that the FCC will be spending over ten years come from?